THE SUNDERLAND SITE - PAGE 004

 All said and done, the bridge had a rather short life.
 In words attributed to journalist Bob Horn in 1977, the bridge had been deteriorating & had been closed to rail traffic for some time - while remaining open for vehicles & pedestrians.
 The manufacturers had gone out of business & due to cost factors also, the bridge was closed down, dismantled, & sold for scrap.
 That date must have been, it would seem, prior to 2005 (the date of the 'Sunderland Echo' article) & maybe was many years earlier.
 The 'end' date still eludes me.

 Images of the bridge are most scarce also.
 And beauty may be in the eye of the beholder!
 Witness the Sep.
-1972 photograph of the bridge available here.
+1972 photograph of the bridge available here (alas the link no longer works).
 However, it is hoped that soon, in these pages, you will be able to read the content of all of the 16 'opening programme' pages.
 In a way similar to the booklets of 'Austin & Pickersgill', 'Doxford', & others, already available elsewhere in these pages.
 It may take a while, however, to accomplish all of that.
 Alas, it would seem that I never accomplished that assignment which still, then, remains to be done.
 Below, I show you an illustration from that opening programme, of a watercolour by Leslie Carr, that depicts a railway locomotive crossing the new aluminium bridge.

 But now, thanks to Nick Thompson, we can show an image of canteen workers crossing the bridge heading to work at the shipyard of Bartram & Sons Ltd.